mattandahalfew/Levenshtein_search/README.md

 # Levenshtein_search
 Search through a dictionary of words to find a set of words up to d distance away from your query word.
+This module is case-sensitive.

 Install using: pip install Levenshtein-search